willieki/Predicting-the-Condition-of-Tanzania-Water-Wells/README.md

 gps_height - Altitude of the well

-installer - Organization that installed the well
+installer - The organization that installed the well

 longitude - GPS coordinate